 Assets held for less than a tax year.
 To determine the value of an asset held less than 1 tax year, divide the number of days the foundation held the asset by the number of days in the tax year.
 Multiply the result by the fair market value of the asset.

-Line 1e.
-Reduction claimed for blockage or other factors.
+Line 1e-Reduction claimed for blockage or other factors.
 If the fair market value of any securities, real estate holdings, or other assets reported on lines 1a and 1c reflects a blockage discount, marketability discount, or other reduction from full fair market value because of the size of the asset holding or any other factor, enter on line 1e the aggregate amount of the discounts claimed.
-Attach an explanation that includes the following information for each asset or group of assets involved.
+Attach an explanation that includes the following information for each asset or group of assets involved:

-- 1. A description of the asset or asset group (for example, 20,000 shares of XYZ, Inc., common stock). - 2.
-For securities, the percentage of the total issued and outstanding securities of the same class that is represented by the foundation's holding. - 3.
-The fair market value of the asset or asset group before any claimed blockage discount or other reduction. - 4.
-The amount of the discount claimed. - A statement that explains why the claimed discount is appropriate in valuing the asset or group of assets for section 4942 purposes.
+- 1. A description of the asset or asset group (e.g., 20,000 shares of XYZ, Inc., common stock), - For securities, the percentage of the total issued and outstanding securities of the same class that is represented by the foundation's holding, - 3.
+The fair market value of the asset or asset group before any claimed blockage discount or other reduction, - 4.
+The amount of the discount claimed, and

+5. A statement that explains why the claimed discount is appropriate in valuing the asset or group of assets for section 4942 purposes.

 In the case of securities, there are certain limitations on the size of the reduction in value that can be claimed.
-See the instructions for Part IX, line 1a.
+See the instructions for Part X, line 1a.

-Line 2.
-Acquisition indebtedness.
+Line 2-Acquisition indebtedness.
 Enter the total acquisition indebtedness that applies to assets included on line 1.
 For details, see section 514(c)(1).

-Line 4.
-Cash deemed held for charitable activities.
+Line 4-Cash deemed held for charitable activities.
 Foundations may exclude from the assets used in the minimum investment return computation the reasonable cash balances necessary to cover current administrative expenses and other normal and current disbursements directly connected with the charitable, educational, or other similar activities.
-The amount of cash that may be excluded is generally 1.5% of the fair market value of all assets (minus any acquisition indebtedness) as figured in Part IX, line 3.
-However, if under the facts and circumstances an amount larger than the deemed amount is necessary to pay expenses and disbursements, then you may enter the larger amount instead of 1.5% of the fair market value on line 4.
+The amount of cash that may be excluded is generally 11/2% of the fair market value of all assets (minus any acquisition indebtedness) as computed in Part X, line 3.
+However, if under the facts and circumstances an amount larger than the deemed amount is necessary to pay expenses and disbursements, then you may enter the larger amount instead of 11/2% of the fair market value on line 4.
 If you use a larger amount, attach an explanation.

-Line 6.
-Short tax periods.
+Line 6-Short tax periods.
 If the foundation's tax period is less than 12 months, determine the applicable percentage by dividing the number of days in the short tax period by 365 (or 366 in a leap year).
-Multiply the result by 5% (0.05).
+Multiply the result by 5%.
 Then multiply the modified percentage by the amount on line 5 and enter the result on line 6.

-Part X. Distributable Amount
+Part XI-Distributable Amount

-If the organization is claiming status as a private operating foundation described in section 4942(j)(3) or (j)(5) or if it is a foreign foundation that checked Item D2 in the Heading on page 1, check the box in the Heading for Part X. You don't need to complete this part.
-See the Part XIII instructions for more details on private operating foundations.
+If the organization is claiming status as a private operating foundation described in section 4942(j)(3) or (j)(5) or if it is a foreign foundation that checked box D2 on page 1, check the box in the heading for Part XI.
+You do not need to complete this part.
+See the Part XIV instructions for more details on private operating foundations.

-Section 4942(j)(5) foundations are classified as private operating foundations for purposes of section 4942 only if they meet the requirements of Regulations section 53.4942(b)-1(a)(2).
+Section 4942(j)(5) organizations are classified as private operating foundations for purposes of section 4942 only if they meet the requirements of Regulations section 53.4942(b)-1(a)(2).

-The distributable amount for 2021 is the amount that the foundation must distribute by the end of 2022 as qualifying distributions to avoid the 30% tax on the undistributed portion.
+The distributable amount for 2005 is the amount that the foundation must distribute by the end of 2006 as qualifying distributions to avoid the 15% tax on the undistributed portion.